dumisa-sakhile/dumisa-sakhile/README.md

-<h2 align="left">Hi 👋!
-My name is Sakhile Dumisa and I'm a Wed Developer, from South Africa.</h2>
+<h2 align="center">Sanibonani👋, my name is Sakhile Dumisa and I'm a beginner Backend Developer from South Africa.</h2>

 ###